 AAC is not shown to prevent verbal language: the research

-The current research and our own clinical experience has suggested that AAC will not stop a person from speaking.
+The current research and our own clinical experience have suggested that AAC will not stop a person from speaking.
 In many cases, it actually does the opposite.
 It is our ethical obligation to the individuals we serve that as SLPs, we educate ourselves and follow a systematic protocol of evidence-based practice.
 What does that mean exactly?
 Well, as much as our independent clinical experience might prove to us that AAC does not prevent the individuals we are treating from speaking; we also realize we cannot just go from our gut.
 We are instructed to follow the research as well.
 Below we have included some research articles that have investigated this topic:

 Effects of Augmentative and Alternative Communication Intervention on Speech Production in Children With Autism: A Systematic Review

 Support for AAC Use in Preschool, and Growth in Language Skills, for Young Children with Developmental Disabilities

 The Impact of Augmentative and Alternative Communication Intervention on the Speech Production of Individuals With Developmental Disabilities: A Research Review